 The Food52 Hotline is where questions go to get answered—from the best way to thaw a frozen cake to the best all-purpose flour for baking.
 Today, we're talking about summery, golden, buttery corn.
 Which we love more than anything.
 Except, ahem, its pesky silk strands.
 How the heck do you remove those things?
 And what is our test kitchen's go-to way to shuck corn?
 Let's find out.

-Around here, acceptable water cooler talk includes how to choose an ear of corn without peeking, debating the best way to cook it, and sharing how to use the whole ear of corn -- every single part of it.
-Not to mention how we like to eat it: raw, charred, creamed, and evern churned into ice cream.
-It might not come as a surprise to learn that we’re all in love with kitschy cob-shaped holders.
+Around here, we could talk about corn all day: how to choose an ear (no peeking!), the best way to cook it on the cob, and how to use the whole ingredient—yep, every single part.
+And don't get us started on our favorite ways to eat it: raw, charred, creamed, and even churned into ice cream.
+And of course we’re all in love with kitschy cob-shaped holders.
 Corny?
-We don’t care.
+Oh, we don’t care.

-- Try removing the silk with a nail brush or a soft dish brush as Monita does.
+- Try removing the silk with a clean nail brush or soft dish brush as Monita does.

 - Opt for a dedicated vegetable brush (for corn or mushrooms) like Dona and kimhw recommend.

-- Skip the specialty brushes: Miznic uses a toothbrush, "usually picked up for about 99 cents."
+- Skip the specialty brushes: Miznic opts for a toothbrush, "usually picked up for about 99 cents."